Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Introduction

-Here, we present a detailed derivation and discussion of CBO-HF and CBO-CC approaches in the CRP framework, which circumvent the need of cavity coordinate gradients evaluated via \textit{ab initio} approaches.
-The CRP-CC method is considered at the singles and doubles excitation level (CRP-CCSD) and requires a self-consistent solution encoding electronic energy optimization in cavity coordinate space.
-The self-consistent CRP-CC approach relies on a Lagrangian formulation, which is found to be formally similar to implicit solvation CC models\cite{christiansen1999,cammi2009,caricato2010,caricato2011}.
-We exploit this connection and introduce a hierarchy of approximations, which lift the self-consistent nature and lead to methods similar to canonical CC theory.
+In this contribution, we will now provide a detailed derivation and discussion of both CBO-HF and CBO-CC approaches in the CRP framework, which were missing so far.
+The CRP-CC method is considered at the singles and doubles excitation level (CRP-CCSD), and relies on a Lagrangian formulation formally similar to implicit solvation CC models\cite{christiansen1999,cammi2009,caricato2010,caricato2011}.
+In this context, a self-consistent solution of the correlated CBO electronic problem is necessary, which encodes electronic energy optimization in cavity coordinate space at a CC level of theory.
+We furthermore introduce a hierarchy of approximations inspired by implicit solvation CC theory\cite{cammi2009,caricato2011}, which lift the self-consistent nature and lead to linearized CRP-CC (lCRP-CC) methods similar to canonical CC theory.
 A comparison of different (approximate) \textit{ab initio} CRP-CCSD methods illustrate their capabilities and the relevance of electron correlation under VSC for selected examples of cavity-modified reaction energies and collective effects in microsolvation energies under VSC.

 The paper is structured as follows.
-In Sec.\ref{sec.theory_background}, we introduce the CBO electronic ground state problem and the CRP formulation followed by a derivation of the CRP-HF method in Sec.\ref{sec.crp_rhf}.
-In Sec.\ref{sec.crp_cc_theory}, we introduce the self-consistent CRP-CCSD approach and its implementation followed by approximate linearisation schemes names lCRP-CCSD in Sec.\ref{sec.linear_schemes}.
+In Sec.\ref{sec.theory_background}, we discuss the CBO electronic ground state problem and its CRP formulation followed by a derivation of the CRP-HF method in Sec.\ref{sec.crp_rhf}.
+In Sec.\ref{sec.crp_cc_theory}, we introduce the self-consistent CRP-CCSD approach and its implementation followed by approximate lCRP-CCSD schemes in Sec.\ref{sec.linear_schemes}.
 We compare CRP-CCSD, lCRP-CCSD and CRP-HF methods illustratively for selected molecular examples in Sec.\ref{sec.num_exp}.
 Sec.\ref{sec.conclusion} concludes this work.